Verteego/vds-doc/installation.rst

 Installation
 ############

-Verteego Data Science Suite uses Ansible to automatize the installation process.
+Verteego Data Science Suite uses Ansible to run the automatic installation process for you.

-Install Ansible
+1. Install Ansible
 """""""""""""""

 You'll need have Ansible running on your local machine.